RedisAI/VectorSimilarity/tests/benchmark/README.md

 *At the end of the benchmark, we delete the added labels*
 3. `DeleteLabel` - runs for `DEFAULT_BLOCK_SIZE (= 1024)` iterations, in each we delete one label from the index.
 Note that for a single value index each label contains one vector, meaning that the number of deleted labels equals the number of deleted vectors.
 **results:** average time per label, average memory addition per vector (a negative value means that the memory has decreased).
-*At the end of the benchmark, we re-add the deleted vectors under the same labels*
+*At the end of the benchmark, we restore the deleted vectors under the same labels*
 #### **TopK benchmarks**
 Search for the `k` nearest neighbors of the query.
 4. Run `Top_K` query over the flat index (using brute-force search), for each `k=10`, `k=100` and `k=500`